Revolution (The Cult song)

 "Revolution" is a song by the English rock band the Cult.
-It was the third single from the Cult's second studio album Love (1985), written by Ian Astbury and Billy Duffy.
+It was released on 22 November 1985 by Beggars Banquet Records, as the third single from the Cult's second studio album Love (1985), written by Ian Astbury and Billy Duffy.
 The song has been described as a "power ballad".

 Song construction

 It has been noted that the chord progression in the song is the same as "She Sells Sanctuary" and "Rain", the first two singles from the Love album.